-At March 31, 2011, the credit ratings of the five counterparties with which the Corporation has entered into interest rate swap agreements are as follows: Morgan Stanley, A2/A/A; JP Morgan Chase Bank, Aa1/AA-/AA-; UBS AG, Aa3/A+/A+; Societe Generale, Aa2/A+/A+, and Goldman Sachs Mitsui Marine, Aa1/AAA/--.
+At March 31, 2012, the credit ratings of the five counterparties with which the Corporation has entered into interest rate swap agreements are as follows: Morgan Stanley, A2/A-/A; JP Morgan Chase Bank, Aa1/A+/AA-; UBS AG, Aa3/A/A; Societe Generale, A1/A/A+, and Goldman Sachs Mitsui Marine, Aa1/AAA/--.

-As of March 31, 2011, the Corporation was exposed to credit risk equal to the fair value of the swap because the swaps had a positive fair value.
-Since October 13, 2008, of the five counterparties that the Corporation has entered into interest rate swap agreements with, one, Morgan Stanley, has ratings, A2/A/A at March 31, 2011, that do not meet the requirement of a rating from at least one agency within the two highest investment grade categories.
-Therefore, if the swap valuation was such that a termination payment was due the Corporation, Morgan Stanley would have to post collateral.
+At March 31, 2012, two of the five counterparties that the Corporation has entered into interest rate swap agreements with, Morgan Stanley (since October 13, 2008) and Societe Generale (since December 9, 2011), had ratings (shown in preceeding paragraph) that do not meet the requirement of a rating from at least one agency within the two highest investment grade categories.
+Therefore, if the swap valuation was such that a termination payment was due to the Corporation from either Morgan Stanley or Societe Generale, the relevant counterparty would have to post collateral.
 The Corporation monitors the credit position of its counterparties daily in order to be prepared to take appropriate action.